 Disney Character Meet & Greet Tips

-Character Dining.
 To really get the most amount of characters seen in a shorter time period, schedule a character dining experience.
 To see several of the princesses dine at Akershus.
 To see the Fab Five dine at either Tusker House or Chef Mickey’s.
 Hollywood and Vine has many of the Disney Junior characters.
 You can dine with Pooh and friends at the Crystal Palace.
 1900 Park Fair has Cinderella and friends.
 See my Ultimate Disney Character Dining Guide for all the Character meals that are available.

-Character Autographs.
 Many of the characters sign autographs.
 You could do the typical autograph book, but I have seen and done several other cool options.
-One of my favorites that I have seen is getting the autographs in the book, Junior Encyclopedia of Animated Characters.
-It has all the Disney characters listed and tells a little about them.
-Use permanent markers or acid free pens.
+One of my favorites is using a book like Disney’s Who’s Who which lists all the characters in the movies.
+Use permanent markers or acid-free pens.
 I am working on an autographed Christmas tree skirt.
 I will be embroidering over the names to make it last.
 Think outside of the autograph book!
 I have a list of 20+ Character Autograph Ideas to inspire you.

 - Tinker Bell at Magic Kingdom Theater, during peak times this is helpful.
 Not totally needed during slow times of the year.

-- Rapunzel and Cinderella at Princess Fairytale Hall.
+- Rapunzel and Tiana at Princess Fairytale Hall.
 If you go during the Fireworks or late at night the wait is usually small.
 During peak times this would be a must do Fastpass.

 - Mickey and Minnie Mouse together at Animal Kingdom.
 Usually not that much of a wait, have used as an additional Fastpass after my first 3 were used to have a very short wait time.

-- Mickey, Minnie, Goofy at Epcot Character Spot.
+- Mickey, Minnie, and Goofy at Epcot Character Spot.
 Fastpass only needed during peak seasons.

-Make a list of characters that are a must-do for you.
 Seeing every character during one trip is impossible.
 Make a list of ones you want to see on your trip and plan out times to see them.
 Right now I have Jesse and Woody on my must-do list.
 It seems like their line is always too long.
-Since it is a priority for me right now, they will be first on my list once I enter the Magic Kingdom

 What has been your most favorite character interaction?
 Let me know in the comments!